inexorgame-obsolete/wiki-mirror/Other-Projects.md

 #### Anything left
 * [Crapmod](http://crapmod.net)
  * extended serverbrowser
- * masterserver which allowing modded servers
+ * masterserver which allows modded servers
 * ["extinfo"](https://github.com/sauerbraten/extinfo)
  * A Go package to query information ('extinfo') from a Sauerbraten game server
  * A web app to use that can be found [here](https://github.com/sauerbraten/extinfo-web)